Apprenticeships (England only)

 Will my prior degree mean that my apprenticeship learning would not qualify for government funding?

-In most cases, a prior degree will not be an obstacle to your employer obtaining government funding for your apprenticeship given the unique nature of the speech and language therapy profession.
+In most cases, holding a prior degree does not prevent your employer from accessing government funding for your apprenticeship given the unique nature of the speech and language therapy profession.

 Will there be any grants available for apprentices who may have to take a pay decrease to complete the apprenticeship?

-An employer is responsible for paying the apprentice, at least at the relevant minimum wages rate whether this is time spent training or studying whether at work, at university or on placement.
+Employers are responsible for ensuring apprentices are paid at least the legal minimum wage, regardless of whether time is spent working, studying or on placement.
 Apprentices must be offered the same conditions as other employees in similar roles.

 Placements